-Reservoir Minerals announces copper and gold mineralization on Timok Project6.
-March 2012. / Uncategorized
+Reservoir Minerals announces copper and gold mineralization on Timok Project, Uncategorized

 Reservoir Minerals Inc announced that drilling completed in 2011 with partner Freeport McMoRan Exploration Corporation on the Company’s Timok Project in eastern Serbia has intercepted significant copper and gold mineralization on several targets.
 The best intercepts to date are 34 meters at 2.49 grams per tonne gold and 84 meters at 0.38% copper.